Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - AWS Cloud Adoption Framework

 **Explanation:**
-"Documentation" is incorrect; it is product-specific docs, not FAQ-style content.
+Documentation is incorrect; it is product-specific docs, not FAQ-style content.
-"Knowledge Center" is correct.
+Knowledge Center is correct.
 Knowledge Center contains FAQ articles, guides, and troubleshooting tips.
-"Discussion forums" is incorrect; forums are community-driven, not formal AWS FAQs.
+Discussion forums is incorrect; forums are community-driven, not formal AWS FAQs.
-"AWS Cloud Adoption Framework" is incorrect; it is a methodology, not FAQ content.
+AWS Cloud Adoption Framework is incorrect; it is a methodology, not FAQ content.

 ---